CyberT33N/ufw-cheat-sheet/README.md

 sudo ufw allow out on wlp0s20f3 to any port 53,51820,1197 proto udp sudo ufw allow out on wlp0s20f3 to any port 53,51820,1197 proto tcp

+# OpenVPN
+sudo ufw allow out on wlp0s20f3 to any port 443 proto tcp sudo ufw allow out on wlp0s20f3 to any port 1194 proto udp

 # Allow NTP
 # sudo ufw allow out on wlp0s20f3 to any port 123 proto udp comment 'allow NTP'